Who we are

 The network developed through the support of school 'systems' as well as some project grant funding from Pace e Bene Australia.
 We continue our work as a network of professionals who are passionate about peace education and developing cultures of peace in Christian schools.

-As at 2021 the collaboration involves the following organisations and is guided by a Steering Group of volunteer professionals
+During the last 6 years, the following organisations have worked together on this project, guided by a Steering Group of volunteer professionals:

 Pace e Bene Australia